NorfairKing/nix-does-not-guarantee-reproducibility/README.md

 # Nix does not guarantee reproducibility

-This repository serves to show that Nix does not guarantee that builds are reproducible *such that we may learn and improve our builds*.
+This repository serves to show that Nix does not guarantee that builds are reproducible **such that we may learn and improve our builds**.

 Some of the following problems are not solvable.
 In such a case there may be ways to mitigate them.
 However, it is important that we **don't lie** about them when evangelising Nix.

+What follows are examples of ways in which one might produce builds that nix does not guarantee reproducibility for.
+More concrete definitions of "reproducibility" will be outlined as necessary.
+Each counterexample will have a `[tag:` that points to a build that you can try out in this repository's flake.

 ## Reproducible successes